Sales Tax Registration

 • Sales or sample rooms

-• Agents, representatives, or salespersons operating in the state
+• Agents, representatives, or salespersons operating in Maryland

-• Using vehicles to sell or deliver in the state
+• Using company-owned or leased vehicles to deliver goods within the state

-2. Having 200 or more separate transactions for delivery into the state.
+• Completes 200 or more separate transactions into the state

 Filing Maryland Sales Tax

-Returns are due on the 20th day of the month following the end of a filing period.
-If the 20th falls on a weekend or legal holiday, returns are due the next business day.
-Check out the table below for a breakdown of filing frequencies and the associated periods.
+Return due dates follow a consistent rule: returns are due on the 20th day of the month following the end of the filing period.
+If the due date falls on a weekend or legal holiday, it shifts to the next business day.

 STAY INFORMED